 Using module distribution lists

 A distribution list is a group of email addresses that you can contact all at once by sending a message to a single email address.
-At UWE there is a distribution list automatically set up for each module, which contains all the students enrolled on the module in ISIS at the start of the module.
+At UWE there is a distribution list automatically set up for each module, which contains all the students enrolled on the module in ISIS.

 You may already be aware that you can send emails to module distribution lists.
-If you go to Outlook and start typing the module code into the ‘To:’ field, you will find an email address comes up in the form of the full course code (e.g. UFMFBG-30-0_19sep_1) followed by @uwe.ac.uk.
+If you go to Outlook and start typing the module code into the ‘To:’ field, you will find an email address comes up in the form of the full module code (including module run) followed by @uwe.ac.uk.
 Sending a message to this email address will send it to the individual email addresses of the students on the module.

 It is also possible to share a file from your OneDrive to these lists.
 Just type this email address into the usual space in the Share dialog box (for more information on sharing files, see Sharing files using OneDrive – The basics).